 Best Projectors 2026: 4K, Short-Throw & Portable Picks

-The Epson Home Cinema 2350 is the best home theater projector for most people — 4K enhancement with 4,500 lumens for even bright rooms.
+The Epson Home Cinema 2350 at $1,174 is the best home theater projector for most people — 4K enhancement with 4,500 lumens for even bright rooms.
 For portable outdoor movies, the XGIMI Halo+ is the most capable portable with built-in Android TV.

 See Today’s Price →At a Glance